grierson/grierson/productivity/learning.md

 - Priming

-  - Get a gist of what you want to learning first
+  - Get a gist of what your learning

 - Use books, blogs, videos, podcasts